MetaGrenade/laravel-vue/README.md

 - **Authentication & Authorization**: Laravel Breeze for authentication plus Spatie role/permission gating surfaced to the SPA via dedicated composables.
 - **Appearance Management**: System/light/dark modes synced between SSR and the client through a reusable composable.

+### Website Sections & Feature Toggles
+- **Module switches** live in the Admin Control Panel under **System Settings → Website Sections**.
+Operators can enable or disable major areas—forum, blog, support, billing, and more—without touching code or editing configuration files.
+- **Social login toggles** sit alongside those settings so administrators can enable or disable Google, Discord, or Steam OAuth flows in real time.
+Disabled providers disappear from the login and registration pages, and their redirect/callback routes automatically return `404` responses.
+- **Consistent enforcement** is handled by the `EnsureWebsiteSectionIsEnabled` middleware and shared Inertia props.
+When a section is disabled the corresponding navigation links, global search providers, and HTTP routes automatically return `404` responses for visitors.
+- **Safe defaults** ensure newly provisioned environments start with every section available while still honoring explicit `false` values saved in the database, so administrators always see the exact state they configured.

 ## Project Structure
 ```
 resources/